Dyslexia and other specific learning difficulties

 Other SpLDs include: dyspraxia/DCD, dyscalculia, attention deficit (hyperactivity) disorder (AD(H)D), or any combination of these specific learning difficulties.

-You will need to have a registration appointment with an Adviser from our Disability Service (see below for more information).
+You will need to have a registration appointment with an Adviser from our Inclusion, Diversity and Disability team (see below for more information).

 Bring your existing Diagnostic Report with you to the registration appointment.